-“Teaching the Eighteenth Century” is a collection of materials created or compiled by ASECS members for the purpose of supporting the teaching of the long eighteenth century.
-While most materials offered here focus on teaching college undergraduates, this site includes materials directed at self-study, at teaching graduate students, and at educators in primary and secondary classrooms.
+This page is a collection of materials created or compiled by ASECS members for the purpose of supporting the teaching of the long eighteenth century in a variety of institutional settings.
+While most materials offered here focus on teaching college undergraduates, this site includes materials directed at self-study, at public scholarship, at teaching graduate students, and at educators in primary and secondary classrooms.
 A final section includes professional resources.

 All materials posted on this site may be reproduced for teaching purposes, as long as due credit is given.